matrix-org/matrix-spec-proposals/proposals/3125-instance-limits.md

 # MSC3125: Limits API — Part 5: per-Instance limits

-Not all servers are as lucky as matrix.org to have variable scaling, hence some of them will need to place rate limits on users and rooms, and users and admins should be able to check and modify them in a standardised way, and the servers should be able to communicate those kinds of rate limits in a standardised way.
+Not all servers are as lucky as matrix.org to have variable scaling, hence some of them will need to place growth limits on themselves, and users and admins should be able to check and modify them in a standardised way, and the servers should be able to communicate those kinds of limits in a standardised way.

 Coincidentially enough, the number of this MSC, 3125, is 5 to its 5th power, in other words, 5 tetrated twice.